The US National Parks

 The Four largest National Parks are all in Alaska: Wrangell-St. Elias is the largest at more than 8 million acres (3.2 million hectares), followed by Gates of the Arctic, Denali, and Katmai.
 The largest park in the lower 48 states is Death Valley, at over 3.3 million acres (1.3 million hectares.)
 Yellowstone is second in the lower 48 at 2.2 million acres.

-Of course, the parks are the premier sites in the United States for hiking and backpacking, rock climbing, kayaking and canoeing, watching wildlife such as moose, elk, bighorn sheep, black bears, and grizzly bears if you keep your distance.
+Of course, the parks are the premier sites in the United States for hiking and backpacking, rock climbing, kayaking, canoeing, cross country skiing, watching wildlife such as moose, elk, bighorn sheep, black bears, and grizzly bears–if you keep your distance.

 Or, if you’re not into roughing it, there are often lodges in the park that are hidden gems of early 20th Century rustic luxury.
 Be sure to book early.